Scottsboro Boys: Lynch mobs

 In the Jim Crow South, lynching of black males accused of raping or murdering whites was common; word quickly spread of the arrest and rape story.
 Soon a lynch mob gathered at the jail in Scottsboro, demanding the youths be surrendered to them.

 Sheriff Matt Wann stood in front of the jail and addressed the mob, saying he would kill the first person to come through the door.
 He removed his belt and handed his gun to one of his deputies.
 He walked through the mob and the crowd parted to let him through; Wann was not touched by anyone.
 He walked across the street to the courthouse where he telephoned Governor Benjamin M. Miller, who mobilized the Alabama Army National Guard to protect the jail.
-He took the defendants to the county seat of Gadsden, Alabama, for indictment and to await trial.
+Wann took the defendants to the county seat of Gadsden, Alabama, for indictment and to await trial.
 Although rape was potentially a capital offense in Alabama, the defendants at this point were not allowed to consult an attorney.

 Trials

 The prisoners were taken to court by 118 Alabama guardsmen, armed with machine guns.
 It was market day in Scottsboro, and farmers were in town to sell produce and buy supplies.
 A crowd of thousands soon formed.
 Courthouse access required a permit due to the salacious nature of the testimony expected.
-As the Supreme Court later described this situation, "the proceedings ... took place in an atmosphere of tense, hostile, and excited public sentiment."
+As the United States Supreme Court later described this situation, "the proceedings ... took place in an atmosphere of tense, hostile, and excited public sentiment."
 For each trial, all-white juries were selected.
-There were few African Americans in the jury pool, as most had been disenfranchised since the turn of the century by a new state constitution and white discriminatory practice, and were thus disqualified from jury service.
+There were few African Americans in the jury pool, as most had been disenfranchised after the Reconstruction era by a new state constitution and white discriminatory practice, and were thus disqualified from jury service.